What Is Solo Polyamory — And Is It for You?

 Definition: What Is Solo Polyamory?

 Another way to look at it is that you are in a primary relationship with yourself.
-The people you date would then all be considered your secondary partners.
+The people you date would then be considered your secondary partners.

 The Relationship Escalator